needle-mirror/com.unity.purchasing.udp/Documentation~/premium-games.md

 ## (Optional) Implement the LicenceCheck method

-The LicenceCheck method is currently only used by a single store (Viveport) so if you don’t intend to distribute your game to this store you can skip this step.
+The LicenceCheck method is currently only used by Viveport and QooApp.
+If you don’t intend to distribute your game to these stores you can skip this step.
 Implementing it does not impact the behaviour of your game in other stores.

 The UDP LicenseCheck service determines, at each game start, if the game has been purchased by the current player.